jakesee/Slim-Template-Response/README.md

 	}

 ## Usage
-This addon consist of a Response class (which is extended from the Slim Response class) and a Template class.
+This addon consists of a Response class (which is extended from the Slim Response class) and a Template class.
 Simply inject the Response class into the dependency container so that Slim App will use our extended Response class.

-	$app = new \Slim\App(); // default Slim Response is initialize by this constructor
+	$app = new \Slim\App(); // default Slim Response is initialized by this constructor
 	$container = $app->getContainer();

 	// We just replace the Response object by injecting our extended Response into the container